The Conjure Woman: Po' Sandy

 This second short story was published in The Atlantic in 1888 and it follows the same frame narrative as the previous one with Julius McAdoo advising John against following through with his plans of demolishing a schoolhouse to build a kitchen.
 In this short story, Sandy is an enslaved man owned by Mars Marrabo McSwayne, who sends Sandy to travel to help friends and families.
-During one of Sandy's trips, McSwayne sells Sandy's wife and replaces her for another woman named Tenie.
-Over time, Sandy and Tenie develop a relationship, at which point Tenie reveals to Sandy that she was a conjure woman for some time in her life.
-With this information, the couple decides that they will turn Sandy into a tree so that he no longer has to travel and turn him back into a person from time to time.
+During one of Sandy's trips, McSwayne sells Sandy's wife and replaces her with another woman, Tenie.
+Over time, Sandy and Tenie develop a relationship, and Tenie reveals to Sandy that she was a conjure woman for some time in her life.
+The couple decide that they will turn Sandy into a tree so that he no longer has to travel and turn him back into a person from time to time.
 However, as McAdoo relates, one day McSwayne decides to have the tree cut down to build floorboards in his kitchen, ending the life of Sandy.
 Afterwards, other enslaved people claimed that they heard groans and moans coming from the floor, resulting in the belief that the building was haunted.
-This led to the kitchen being demolished, of which lumber was used to build the schoolhouse that John wishes to dismantle to build a kitchen in its place.
-After hearing the haunted story from McAdoo, Annie dissuades John from dismantling the schoolhouse to build the kitchen and leaves it alone.
+This led to the kitchen being demolished, the lumber was used to build the schoolhouse that John wishes to dismantle to build a kitchen in its place.
+After hearing the story from McAdoo, Annie dissuades John from dismantling the schoolhouse to build the kitchen.

-Mars Jeem's Nightmare
+Mars Jeems's Nightmare

 In this third short story of The Conjure Woman, it opens up with John informing McAdoo that he can no longer let his grandson work in the plantation because he is not a good worker.
-With this, McAdoo shares the story of Mars Jeem, a slaveowner, who would have nightmares of being turned into a slave.
-Because Mars Jeem mistreats his enslaved people, his fiancé refuses to marry him, which results in him further taking his anger out on the enslaved people.
-One of these enslaved men, Solomon, asks Aunt Peggy, a conjure woman, for help, at which point she hexes Mars Jeem's soup.
+With this, McAdoo shares the story of Mars Jeems, a slaveowner, who would have nightmares of being turned into a slave.
+Because Mars Jeems mistreats his enslaved people, his fiancé refuses to marry him, which results in him further taking his anger out on the enslaved people.
+One of these enslaved men, Solomon, asks Aunt Peggy, a conjure woman, for help, at which point she hexes Mars Jeems's soup.
 Disappearing and reappearing as a Black man, he is beaten and made compliant.
-A month later, Solomon feeds the man a hexed sweet potato, upon which then the man disappears and once again returns as Mars Jeem.
-With this new experience, Mars Jeem begins to treat his enslaved people better and his fiancé agree to marry him once again.
+A month later, Solomon feeds the man a hexed sweet potato, upon which then the man disappears and once again returns as Mars Jeems.
+With this new experience, Mars Jeems begins to treat his enslaved people better and his fiancé agrees to marry him once again.
 As the moral of the story goes, McAdoo warns John and Annie that those who do wrong by others suffer from nightmares and those who do good receive good prospects.
 Having taken this moral well, Annie encourages John to let McAdoo's grandson continue to work at the plantation.